dinki/View-Assist/View_Assist_custom_sentences/community_contributions/VACC_Extended_Device_Control-Display_&_Audio/readme.md

+---

 # View Assist Community Contributions - Extended Device Control - Display & Audio <sub>v1.0.0</sub>
 This blueprint enhances the control of View Assist device displays and audio playback.

+---

 > [!note]
-> **Each device requires its own automation.**
+> * Each device requires its own automation.
-> Some features require modifications to the View Assist device configuration YAML file.
+> * Most features require modifications to the View Assist device configuration YAML file.

-### Optional Extended Features Summary:
+> * All features are opt-in.

+---

+## Summary of Optional Features:
 - Automatically decrease music volume when triggered by wake-word detection or the broadcast automation, and restore music volume when TTS ends.
 - Play a custom sound when wake word is detected.